longcle/mocatechlab/_posts/2014-07-19-getting-started-with-yeoman-and-grunt.markdown

 The Grunt ecosystem is huge and it's growing every day.
 With literally hundreds of plugins to choose from, you can use Grunt to automate just about anything with a minimum of effort.
 If someone hasn't already built what you need, authoring and publishing your own Grunt plugin to npm is a breeze.

-{% include image_caption.html imageurl="/media/gruntjs-1.jpg" title="GruntJS" description="Grunt is built on Node.js, and it’s available as a package via the Node package manager (npm)." %}
+{% include image_caption.html imageurl="{{ site.url }}/media/gruntjs-1.jpg" title="GruntJS" description="Grunt is built on Node.js, and it’s available as a package via the Node package manager (npm)." %}

 ## Installing the CLI